CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

   - **Memory:** The agent maintains a memory of the conversation history.
 The memory is backed by Streamlit's session state.
   - **LLM:** The agent is linked to a 0613 GPT-4 model to power its intelligence.

+## Lab objectives

+You will be able to complete the following tasks:

+- Task 1: Build your own HR/Payroll copilot locally
+- Task 2: Integrate Azure Cognitive Search with your Application
+- Task 3: Deploy the HR/Payroll Copilot application to Azure

 ### Task 1: Build your own HR/Payroll copilot locally